1965 Trivia, History and Fun Facts

 Slumber Party Barbie dolls came with a diet book entitled How to Lose Weight telling her “Don’t eat!” and a bathroom scale set at 110 lbs.

-In May 1965, Minnesota’s “Twin Cities” were on different times for two weeks when St. Paul and Minneapolis disagreed on when to start Daylight Saving Time.
+In May 1965, Minnesota’s “Twin Cities” were at different times for two weeks when St. Paul and Minneapolis disagreed on when to start Daylight Saving Time.

 The most successful Bond movie ever is Thunderball, released in 1965.
-The movie made over $141 million which amounts to over $1 billion today when inflation is adjusted.
+The movie made over $141 million, over $1 billion today when inflation is adjusted.

 James Russell invented the compact disc in 1965, although the public first got the first taste of this invention in 1980.